edwinm/snippets/README.md

 In your root directory, you need these two files:

-`apple-touch-icon.png` - The app icon with minial size of 192×192px
+`apple-touch-icon.png` - The app icon with a minimal size of 192×192px

 `manifest.json` - Contains metadata of the app, see below

-This is the content of the `manifest.json` file:
+This is example content of the `manifest.json` file:

 ```json
 {